 The Mni Sho Sho Goose Camp is no longer operated as a goose camp.
-This area will be open as a walk-in area for all types of hunting.
-Medicine Creek Pond flooded corn is available as first-come, first-served at no additional cost.
+This area will be open as a walk-in area for al types of hunting.
 The Little Bend Ponds feature two deluxe steel pit blinds over flooded corn.
-Blinds must be reserved and the cost for each person, perday, is \$100 unguided or \$50 if guided by Tribal Member.
-Decoys and heaters are provided - up to 8 hunters per blind
+Blinds must be reserved and the cost for each